Sniper Rifle

 Brief

-A radian or “rad” is the standard unit of angular measure used in many areas of mathematics.
-A Radian is slightly under 57.3 degrees.
-A milliradian or “mil” is one thousandth of a radian.
-There are approximately 6283 mils in a full circle.
+A radian, often abbreviated as “rad,” is the standard unit of angular measure in many mathematical contexts and is slightly less than 57.3 degrees.
+A milliradian, or “mil,” is one-thousandth of a radian, with approximately 6283 mils in a full circle.

-The deflection of .10 mils is understood to be 1 cm at 100 meters, 2 cm at 200 meters and 3 cm at 300 meters.
-The fact that the milliradian system works out to whole numbers makes calculating trajectory and adjusting for windage and elevation very straightforward.
-If, for example, you have to account for a bullet drop of 33 cm at 300 meters, you would need to adjust the elevation turret up by 11 increments.
-Compensating for wind drift of 3 cm to the right at 100 meters would require an adjustment of 3 increments to the left.
+For milliradians, a deflection of 0.10 mils translates to 1 cm at 100 meters, 2 cm at 200 meters, and 3 cm at 300 meters.
+This straightforward relationship simplifies trajectory calculations and adjustments for windage and elevation.
+For example, if you need to correct for a bullet drop of 33 cm at 300 meters, you would adjust the elevation turret by 11 increments.
+To compensate for a wind drift of 3 cm to the right at 100 meters, you would adjust the windage turret by 3 increments to the left.

 In Depth

-The milliradian system is an International System of Units (SI) derived method of angular measurement.
-All SI units are based on science.
-A radian is mathematically defined as an arc-length equal to the radius of its circle.
-Therefore, the milliradian or “mil” is equal to 1/1000th of the radius.
-It was first proposed by Swiss engineer, Charles-Marc Dapples, in the mid-nineteenth century and came into prominent use for French artillery during World War I.
+The milliradian system is a method of angular measurement based on the International System of Units (SI), which is grounded in scientific principles.
+A radian is mathematically defined as an angle subtended by an arc whose length equals the radius of the circle.
+Consequently, a milliradian, or “mil,” represents 1/1000th of the radius.
+This system was first proposed by Swiss engineer Charles-Marc Dapples in the mid-19th century and gained widespread use with French artillery during World War I.

-The established deflection of .10 mils is .9999 centimeters (cm) at 100 meters, or for all practical purposes, 1 cm.
-A difference of one ten-thousandth (.0001) of a centimeter is simply too small to be worthy of distinction.
-Even at 1000 meters, the margin of error would be a mere 1000th of a centimeter (99.99 vs 100 cm).
-Therefore, at 200 meters a tenth of a mil is considered 2 cm and at 300 meters it is 3 cm.
-We can extrapolate from these numbers to produce the table below.
+In practical terms, a deflection of 0.10 mils translates to 0.9999 centimeters (cm) at 100 meters, which is effectively rounded to 1 cm.
+The minuscule difference of one ten-thousandth (0.0001) of a centimeter is negligible.
+Even at 1000 meters, the error margin would be only 0.001 centimeters (99.99 vs. 100 cm).
+Therefore, at 200 meters, a tenth of a mil is considered equivalent to 2 cm, and at 300 meters, it is 3 cm.
+Based on these values, we can create the following table:

 Mil DeviationsIncremental Scope Adjustments of 0.10 Mils